jillesvangurp/es-kotlin-client/manual/crud-support.md

-An important part of this library is providing a user friendly abstraction for this that should be familiar if you've ever written a database application using modern frameworks such as Spring, Ruby on Rails, etc. In such frameworks a Data Access Object or Repository object provides primitives for interacting with objects in a particular database table.
+An important part of this library is providing a user friendly abstraction for this that should be familiar if you've ever written a database application using modern frameworks such as Spring, Ruby on Rails, etc. In such frameworks a  Repository provides primitives for interacting with objects in a particular database table.

 Wee provide a similar abstraction the [`IndexRepository`](https://github.com/jillesvangurp/es-kotlin-wrapper-client/tree/master/src/main/kotlin/io/inbot/eskotlinwrapper/IndexRepository.kt).
 You create one for each